-Sphere of Govern nment Roles and responsibilities a) Local municipality Prepare an IDP Adopt an IDP LOCAL b)District municipality Prepare an IDP GOVERNMENT Adopt an IDP OOVERNIMENT Provide support to poorly capacitated local municipalities Facilitate the completion of a framework which will ensure coordination and alignment between local municipalities and the district. (b) Department of Local Coordinate training Government Provide financial support Provide general IDP guidance Monitor the process in the province Facilitate coordination and alignment between district municipalities Facilitate alignment of IDP's with sector department policies and programmes PROVINCIAL Assess IDP's GOVERNMENT Provide relevant information on sector departments polices programmes and budgets. budgets Contribute sector expertise and technical knowledge to the formulation of municipal policies and strategies. (b) Sector Departments Be guided by municipal IDP's in the allocation of resources at the local level (a) Department of Issue legislation and policy in support of IDP's Provincial and Local Provide financial assistance government Provide a national training framework 3 Establish a Planning and Implementation Management Support System Provide relevant information on sector departments polices, programmes and NATIONAL GOVERNMENT budgets GOVERNMENT Contribute sector expertise and technical knowledge to the formulation of municipal policies and strategies (b)Sector Departments Be guided by municipal IDP's in the allocation of resources at the local level
+Sphere of Government Roles and responsibilities a) Local municipality Prepare an IDP Adopt an IDP LOCAL b) District municipality Prepare an IDP GOVERNMENT Adopt an IDP GOVERNMENT Provide support to poorly capacitated local municipalities Facilitate the completion of a framework which will ensure coordination and alignment between local municipalities and the district. (b) Department of Local Coordinate training Government Provide financial support Provide general IDP guidance Monitor the process in the province Facilitate coordination and alignment between district municipalities Facilitate alignment of IDP's with sector department policies and programmes PROVINCIAL Assess IDP's Desiring a least information and a least to a l GOVERNMENT Provide relevant information on sector departments polices programmes and budgets Contribute sector expertise and technical knowledge to the formulation of municipal policies and strategies. (b) Sector Departments Be guided by municipal IDP's in the allocation of resources at the local level (a) Department of Issue legislation and policy in support of IDP's Provincial and Local Provide financial assistance government Provide a national training framework Establish a Planning and Implementation Management Support System NATIONAL Provide relevant information on sector departments polices, programmes and GOVERNMENT budgets Contribute sector expertise and technical knowledge to the formulation of (1) municipal policies and strategies (b)Sector Departments Be guided by municipal IDP's in the allocation of resources at the local level